chiselstrike/chiselstrike/docusaurus/docs/InDepth/cursors.md

 As shown in [Data Access](Intro/data-access.md), the `findOne` and `findMany()` methods are convenient, but for more advanced use, ChiselStrike provides a cursor API for building queries.

-This composable system also means that you can even write functions that build up queries programatically and pass them around as arguments.
+This composable system also means that you can even write functions that build up queries programmatically and pass them around as arguments.

 The `ChiselEntity` base class provides a `cursor()` method to obtain a `ChiselCursor`.
 The `ChiselCursor` class provides variety of composable operations, such as `filter()`, `take()`, `select()`,